-At the beginning of the first quarter of 2016, only the Consumer Staples sector earns an Attractive-or-better rating.
+At the beginning of the first quarter of 2017, only the Consumer Staples sector earns an Attractive-or-better rating.
 Our sector ratings are based on the aggregation of our fund ratings for every ETF and mutual fund in each sector.
 See last quarter's Sector Ratings here.

-Investors looking for sector funds that hold quality stocks should look no further than the Consumer Staples or Information Technology sectors.
-These sectors house the most Attractive-or-better rated funds with the most assets.
+Investors looking for sector funds that hold quality stocks should look no further than the Consumer Staples sector.
+This sector houses the highest rated funds.
 Figures 4 through 7 provide more details.
 The primary driver behind an Attractive fund rating is good portfolio management, or good stock picking, with low total annual costs.